Goodnight Mister Tom

-Goodnight Mister Tom is a children's novel by English author Michelle Magorian, published by Kestrel in 1981.
+Goodnight Mister Tom is a children's novel by the English author Michelle Magorian, published by Kestrel in 1981.
 Harper & Row published an American edition the same year.
 Set during World War II, it features a boy abused at home in London who is evacuated to the country at the outbreak of the war.
 In the care of Mister Tom, an elderly recluse, he experiences a new life of loving and care.

-Magorian and Mister Tom won the annual once-or-lifetime Guardian Children's Fiction Prize, judged by a panel of British children's writers.
+Magorian and Mister Tom won the annual Guardian Children's Fiction Prize, judged by a panel of British children's writers.
 She was also a commended runner-up for the Carnegie Medal from the British librarians, recognising the year's best English-language children's book published in the UK.

 The novel has been adapted as a stage musical and as the film Goodnight Mister Tom (1998).
 In 2003, it was listed at #49 on the BBC's survey The Big Read.
 The most recent theatrical adaptation, Goodnight Mister Tom, won the Laurence Olivier Award for Best Entertainment.